Find Yourself A New Job In The UK Nuclear Industry

 Now that you are clear about what you are genuinely passionate about, find out whether the jobs that you are looking for are in high demand in that industry.

-For instance, if you are a project manager who finds cybercrime interesting, conduct some research on the cyber security in the nuclear industry and the types of management roles available.
+For instance, if you are a project manager who finds cybercrime interesting, conduct some research on cybersecurity in the nuclear industry and the types of management roles available.

 Become an industry expert